Pure-Storage-Ansible/FlashBlade-Collection/collections/ansible_collections/purestorage/flashblade/README.md

 ## Instructions

-Instll the Pure Storage FlashBlade collection on your Ansible management host.
+Install the Pure Storage FlashBlade collection on your Ansible management host.

 - Using ansible-galaxy (Ansible 2.9 or later):
 `ansible-galaxy install purestorage.flashblade`